Explore the unexpected...

 Discover the species and uncover the stories that makes our garden unique – pick up a leaflet from the ticket office, or listen to one of our gardening team talks every day at 1pm when the garden is open.

 Children can learn more about the sub-tropical species of the garden as they follow the clues of our trail.
 Successful explorers can even win a prize at the end.
 Pick up a copy of our garden trail at the garden entrance.

 Want to take home a slice of our garden sanctuary?
-Our gift-shop sells a selection of plants to please the most green-fingered visitors.
+Our plant sales shop sells a selection of plants to please the most green-fingered visitors.

 Developing the gardens

 Worn stone walls harbouring a multitude of succulents, towering rocks rearing up above you with granite ledges bursting with colour.
 Our garden might be rooted in history, but it is full of vitality and life.
 Discover their unique past and how our gardening team maintains and refreshes the garden today.

 In 1780, the four Miss St Aubyns, daughters of the 4th Sir John, initiated the building of the Walled Garden in red brick.
 This delightfully intimate and domestic space, with a summerhouse for quiet contemplation, is full of interest and colour.

 The Victorian East and West Terraces are more exposed to the elements, but are home to spectacular plants – the orange exotics of kniphofia and strelitzia reginae, the unusual blooms of erythrina and echium and the Jurassic looking puya and fascicularia.
 One of the most dramatic views out to sea is from the Tortoise Lawn, where the 3rd Lady St Levan kept her tortoise for many years during the 1960s.